fungjoanne/READMETemplate/README-Guide.md

 *Note: As your project evolves and grows, so should your README file.
 READMEs should be revisited regularly to ensure relevant information is captured for new users.*

 ## Why do I need a README?
 READMes are the first document users find and read.
-They tell users what they need to know about your project, if the project is relevant to the user, and how users can engage with the project.
+All projects include a README, and users will expect to find one in your project's root folder.
+A README tells users what they need to know about your project, if the project is relevant to the user, and how users can engage with the project.
+Your README is your project's first impression.

-All projects include a README.
-Users will expect to see a README in a project's root folder.
 In some cases, larger projects may include sub-READMEs, or separate, smaller READMEs that support subfolders in the project.

 ## Content of the README template guide
 The following sections provide guidance and context on how to fill out the README template.